jmvuilla/jmvuilla.github.io/_posts/2020-09-13-Deep Learning for Coders with fastai & PyTorch.md

 What I found unique and definitely interesting is the thought process leading to this approach.

 I, myself, went through a formal technical and math education.
-For many years, I learnt math without passion or joy (probability, statistics, calculus, linear algebra, etc.).
-It's only recently - a few years ago - that I discovered how to actually apply this knowledge in the context of deep learning - leading to more passion and joy to review and use these concepts!
+For many years, I learnt math without passion or joy (probability, statistics, calculus, linear algebra, etc.) and with little focus real word applications of these theories.
+It's only recently - a few years ago - that I discovered how to actually apply this knowledge in the context of deep learning.
+I had some aha! moments when discovering the actually usefulness of partial derivatives and Lagrange function for stochastic gradient descent...